OPSnet/Gazelle/README.md

 been added recently.
 Navigate to the /tools.php?action=userclass page and tick everything for the Sysop class.

+Once the Gazelle container has been built successfully, it may be stopped and subsequently restarted without requiring connectivity with the outside world.
+This also means that composer and yarn are not automatically updated during a container restart and is a manual chore to perform periodically.

 ### Ocelot
 The [ocelot](https://github.com/OPSnet/Ocelot) repository is used to build the Ocelot image.
 To keep things simple, check out the source in a sibling